CodingsAreFunPSD3/Sprint-1/README.md

 Sprint-1
 ========
 This is the overall sprint 1, with functions to edit attendance, mark attendance, export grades and transcript.
 Download this file and run in your preferred IDE.

+This is just a prototype, enjoy playing with the functions!